spoonapps/docs/doc/reference/commands/a_command_line_interface.md

 ## Command Line

+The Spoon command line tool is accessible from the Windows command prompt using the `spoon` or `spn` command.

 ### help

-To list available commands, either run `spoon` without parameters
+To list the available commands in Spoon, execute spoon without parameters.

-	spoon

-or run `spoon help`

-	spoon help
+	> spoon

-The Spoon command line interface is also aliased as `spn`.
-When using Spoon's command line interface you may prefix commands with `spoon` or `spn`.
+To view help for a specific instruction, execute `spoon help <command>`.

-Please see below for a list of all of the commands available through Spoon's command line interface.
+See below for a list of all of the commands available through Spoon's command line interface.